 Natural and Organic Skincare Companies in Ireland

-Note: For the purposes of this post I’ve left out companies that include ‘natural’ ingredients, rather than those that ‘appear’ to only use natural ingredients.
+Note: For the purposes of this article I’ve left out companies that include ‘natural’ ingredients, rather than those that ‘appear’ to only use natural ingredients.
 I say ‘appear’ because it’s not always clear, especially when some companies don’t list all of the ingredients in their products.
-I’m also excluding soap makers because this post would be a book if I included them!
+I’m also excluding soap makers because this article would be a book if I included them!

 Most of the makers here don’t provide evidence of independent certification on their website / etsy page.
 I’m not saying that this means they’re not using authentically organic or ethically sourced ingredients.
 It’s just that they aren’t showing any evidence of this.
 Where someone has mentioned independant accreditation of either ingredients or final product I have included this information in the description.